 Laurie Jacobson, Teacher

 I attended Penn State University and graduated with my degree in special education.
-I have 4 children; 3 grandchildren and I have been married for 37 years.
+I have 4 children; 3 grandchildren and a beagle named Lucy.
 I have been teaching for more than 20 years and I can’t imagine myself doing anything else.
 I look forward to and enjoy my days with all of my adorable boys and girls.
 I strive for each child to have fun learning in a safe, loving and nurturing environment.
 The best days are when the children learn through hands on, messy, whimsical activities.
 In our classroom, our home away from home, each unique child forms a part of our classroom community and contributes to our team in their own special way.

 Melissa Katz, Teacher